The Best New York Road Trip : Starting in NYC

 New York Road Trip : The Catskill Mountains & Woodstock

-Another region in upstate or the Hudson Valley area, is the Catskill Mountains.
-The Catskill Mountains have good hiking and skiing, and a great small town to stay at is, Woodstock.
-Woodstock is a great, small, artsy town to stay in.
-They have a lot of fun farmers markets, film festivals, hiking, skiing, and snowboarding.
+Another region in upstate or the Hudson Valley area, are the Catskill Mountains.
+The Catskill Mountains have good hiking and skiing, and a great small town to stay in.
+Woodstock is a great, small, artsy town to stay in, in the Catskill Mountains.
+They have a lot of fun farmers markets, film festivals, hiking, skiing, and snowboarding nearby.

-Belleayre is a great little ski mountain in the Catskills to ski at.
+Belleayre is a great little ski mountain in the Catskills.
 Windham is also nice.
 However, I do NOT recommend Hunter ski mountain.
-Another fun city close to Woodstock is, New Paltz.
-It also is a nice artsy small town to stay at.
-It has a really nice state park nearby, Minnewaska State Park, which has a lot of nice hiking and mountain biking available.
-In addition, the Mohonk Mountain House is a beautiful place to hike as well.
+Hunter is filled with people that don’t know what they’re doing and usually doesn’t have good snow coverage.
+Which is why I recommend going to either Belleayre or Windham.
+Another close by city to Woodstock is, New Paltz.
+It also is a nice artsy small town.
+It has a really nice state park nearby, Minnewaska State Park, which has a lot of nice hiking and mountain biking.
+In addition, the Mohonk Mountain House is a beautiful place to hike at and stay at as well.

 New York Road Trip : Adirondack Mountains & Lake Placid

 Lake Placid is located in upstate New York, in the Adirondack Mountains.
 It is North of the capital, Albany.
-And if you’re coming from NYC or Long Island, you are going to get on 87 North and literally take this, the whole way, for about 5-6 hours, depending on traffic.
+If you’re coming from NYC or Long Island, you are going to get on 87 North and literally take this, the whole way up, for about 5-6 hours, depending on traffic.
 If you are coming from Montreal, it’s also very simple, you will cross customs, then get on Interstate 87 South, and stay on here for about 30 miles, then you will have to go on some backroads.
-From Montreal, Placid is a little over a two hour drive.
+From Montreal, Lake Placid is a little over a two hour drive.

 Since this is such a long drive (if coming from NYC or Long Island) I would make this at least a 5 day road trip from New York, maybe 7 days, if you really like the outdoors.
 Meaning, I would take at least 5-7 days off and dedicate 2 of those days for driving/travel days.